Joint Base Langley–Eustis

 Unlike other joint bases that share common perimeters, the two components are geographically separated by 17 miles.
 In January 2010, the Air Force reactivated the 633rd Air Base Wing to assume host unit and installation support functions at each location.
 The installation assumed its full operational capability (FOC) in October 2010.
-The 633rd ABW commander is Col. Sean K. Tyler, with Chief Master Sgt.
-Kennon D. Arnold as its command chief master sergeant.
+The 633rd ABW commander is Col Gregory Beaulieu, and Chief Master Sgt.
+Kennon D. Arnold is its command chief master sergeant.
 The 633rd ABW is responsible to Air Combat Command.

 Langley Air Force Base

 Langley Air Force Base is the first half of Joint Base Langley–Eustis and is home to JBLE's Air Force units.
-With the 633rd Air Base Wing as its host unit, this portion of the base is home to three Fighter Squadrons and one Fighter Training Squadron, as well as numerous intelligence units and other non-flying units.
+With the 633rd Air Base Wing as its host unit, this portion of the base is home to three fighter squadrons, one fighter training squadron, and several intelligence units and other non-flying units.

 Langley also hosts the Headquarters of Air Combat Command (ACC).

 Langley is also home to the F-22 Raptor Demo Team.
 This team, who travels all over the world performing different maneuvers used in air combat, is used to help recruit for the United States Air Force.
 Performing in airshows and other special events all around the world, the squadron is the only demonstration team in the world to use the F-22 Raptor.